Local Development

 - Configure Environment Variables

-file with necessary configuration under src/main/resources
+application.properties file with necessary configuration under src/main/resources:

 - Run the server